Paddlepop25/codeinstitute-boardgame-store/README.md

 - The user could view the entire game catalogue with a visit to the 'Shop' page.
 The games are sorted in alphabetical order in each category for easy reference

 - For superusers, a form is provided in the 'Add a Game' page where the user could fill up and add a game to the catalogue.
-The asterisks (*) imply that the fields are required to be filled before form submission
+The asterisks (*) imply that the fields are required to be filled before form submission.

 - After the user fills in all fields and selects a picture to upload, upon clicking on the "ADD A GAME" button,  he/she is brought to the "shop" page where the latest game is added to the selected category.
 This way they could verify that their form submission is successful.
-Do note that each image must be exceed 1MB to be able to be uploaded successfully
+Do note that each image must be exceed 1MB to be able to be uploaded successfully.

 - To see the full information of the recently added game, the user could click on the "MORE INFO" button